How to Find a Dom or Sub: Five Places to Meet People

 What If They Say No?

-If your partner isn’t open to exploring things with you, don’t push or pressure them.
-Give them time and space to process, ask open-ended questions and express yourself honestly.
+Give your partner time and space to process, ask open-ended questions, and express yourself honestly.
 If they’re not interested, is there any other way you can get your needs met?
 Perhaps with other partners, if you’re non-monogamous, or through opening up your relationship in some limited way if you’ve been monogamous until now?
 Perhaps with a professional?

 If your partner is insistent there is no way your kinky needs can be met while in this relationship, I’m afraid you may have a very difficult decision to make – one which no-one else can make for you.

-If You’re Single
+BDSM Beginners’ Guide If You’re New and Single

-If you’re single, it can be really tempting, when you discover this kinky thing, to dive right into trying to find a partner to explore it all with.
+If you’re single, it can be really tempting, when you discover this kinky thing, to dive right into trying to find a Dom or sub to explore it all with.
 However, if you do that, you’re missing out some really important steps.

 Remember: your goal right now is to make friends and build a community.
 Partners and opportunities to play will follow.
 A bit of patience right now will set you up well in the long run, I promise.